Skip to main content

 12 min read

-Brazilians work 149 days a year just to pay taxes.
-That's almost 5 months of work dedicated exclusively to funding the State.
+Brazilians work <strong>149 days a year</strong> just to pay taxes.
+That's almost 5 months of work dedicated exclusively to financing the State.

 1. The Current Situation: Numbers Every Entrepreneur Needs to Know